 Your B2B database is one of the most valuable assets you have as a company.
 The records it contains allow you to make connections with the right people.
 This means you can use it to power up your marketing efforts and grow your business.
 Effective data cleaning will allow you to make the most of this valuable asset and ensure your business is contacting people in a legally and ethically compliant manner.

-Let’s detail three simple steps you can take to achieve a squeaky clean B2B database.
+In this post, we explain three simple steps you can take to achieve a clean B2B database.

 1. Remove duplicates and amend inaccuracies

-This is a fairly straightforward process – but it may take some time, depending on how large your database is and how many changes you need to make.
+This is a fairly straightforward process.
+It may take some time depending on how large your database is and how many changes you need to make.

 It’s crucial to remove duplicates because sending a message to the same individual or company more than once creates a number of problems.
-For one, it costs more money and uses up your resources – particularly if you are sending mail or making telephone calls.
-Furthermore, it makes you look unprofessional and sloppy – even if your campaign itself is brilliant.
+For one, it costs more money and uses up your resources.
+This is particularly the case if you are sending mail or making telephone calls.
+Furthermore, it makes you look unprofessional and sloppy, even if your campaign itself is brilliant.

 Once you’ve ascertained that you only have one of each data record, it’s worth going through them with a fine-toothed comb and correcting any errors.
 For example, are there any spelling mistakes, or missing details?
 Filling in the gaps will increase the value of your data.
 Also, ask yourself whether your records are consistent.
 Do you use the same categories for each record?
 Are they formatted in the same way?